-The Derek Hill collection at Glebe House in Donegal is wonderful too and well worth a visit if you up that way visiting Glenveagh National Park.
-As is the Ros Tapestry, an ongoing community work of art in New Ross, depicting the history of Waterford and Wexford.
-And don’t discount any of the smaller local galleries you might come across on your travels around Ireland, many have excellent works, by local artists, on sale for the price of a regular print back home.
+The Derek Hill collection at Glebe House in Donegal is quite wonderful too and well worth a visit if you up that way visiting Glenveagh National Park.
+As is the Ros Tapestry, an ongoing community work of art in New Ross, depicting the history of Waterford and Wexford, currently on display in Kilkenny Castle.
+And don’t discount any of the smaller local galleries you might come across on your travels around Ireland, many have lots of wonderful pictures, sculptures and crafts, created by local artists on sale for the price of a regular print back home.
 And if you want a crash course in Irish Art, do please visit Kenny’s Art Gallery in Galway, Tom Kenny is not only a renowned authority on this subject, he's generous with his information and stories as well, so allow plenty of time.

 The 10 Best Galleries in Ireland are...